VadymBatryn/RN-Weather-App/README.md

 # RN-Weather-App
-To use u need have a APIkey
+To use you need have a APIkey and setup it to react-config , .env file. https://openweathermap.org/api
-https://openweathermap.org/api

 # First Load